Eng-Turki-Alameer/S-M-Path3/README.md

 # Smart-Methods-Internship-Tasks-
-Summer training ( artificial Intelligence with moving robots)
+Summer internship ( artificial Intelligence with moving robots )

 here you will find completed tasks of the artificial Intelligence with moving robots path